-Pres.
-Trump to deliver remarks after ceremonial groundbreaking at Foxconn site in Mount Pleasant
+Watch: Pres.
+Trump delivers remarks after groundbreaking at Foxconn site in Mount Pleasant

 Five golden shovels were arranged in front of a massive American flag in a field where dirt is already being moved for the 20-million-square-foot Foxconn campus.

 Chants of "Hey, hey, Ho, ho.
 Donald Trump has got to go" were heard near the Pfister Hotel in Milwaukee, where President Trump overnighted and was attending a fundraiser.
-About 50 people walked from a downtown park to as close as they could get to the roped-off hotel to protest President Trump's immigration policy.
+About 50 people walked from a downtown park to as close as they could get to the roped-off hotel to protest President Trump's immigration policy -- blocking an off-ramp for a time.

-A larger protest expected to attract hundreds was planned in Mount Pleasant, near the Foxconn site.
+A larger protest was held in Mount Pleasant, near the Foxconn site.

 The Foxconn project could employ up to 13,000 people, but opponents say it is costing Wisconsin taxpayers too much.